 Seek medical attention right away if any of these SEVERE side effects occur:

-Acne; bitter or strange taste in mouth; change in sex drive; fatigue; gum or mouth irritation; gum pain; gum tenderness or swelling; hair loss; headache.
+Bitter or strange taste in mouth; change in how food tastes; gum or mouth irritation (eg, gum pain, tenderness, or swelling); headache.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.